easttennesseecc-star/Q-Top-Dog-IDE/MARKET_REALITY_PROJECTIONS.md

 ### Scenario C: Acquired Path (50% probability)

 **Assumptions:**
-- Q-IDE grows to be interesting to Big Tech
+- Top Dog grows to be interesting to Big Tech
 - Not big enough to compete, but valuable
 - Attractive to strategic acquirer